super-linter/super-linter/docs/add-new-linter.md

 ## Install the tool

-1. Install the tool by pointing to specific package or container image versions:
+1. Install the latest version of the tool by pointing to specific package or container image versions:
    - If there are PyPi packages:
      1. Create a text file named `dependencies/python/<name-of-tool>.txt` and list the packages there.